Ordering-Free Inference from Locally Dependent Data: Randomized Subsampling Inference on the Mean

 \end{theorem}

-The local power function depends on the quadratic form of the drift term $\delta$.
-This shows that the test is for two-sided testing.
-The rate of convergence of the test is $R^{-1/4} b_n^{-1/2}$ which is slower than $\sqrt{n}$ by Assumption \ref{assump: local dep}(i).
-The slower convergence rate of the test is essentially the cost of obtaining robust inference without requring knowledge of local dependence ordering.
+The local power function for the U-type statistic depends on the quadratic form of the drift term $\delta$, showing that the test is for two-sided testing.
+The rate of convergence of the test is $R_n^{-1/4} b_n^{-1/2}$ which is slower than $\sqrt{n}$ by Assumption \ref{assump: local dep U}(i).
+A similar remark applies to the M-type statistic approach.